apache/mesos/docs/endpoints/master/quota.md

 the current principal is authorized to set quota for the target role.
 Similarly, removing quota requires that the principal is authorized to remove quota created by the quota_principal.
+Getting quota information for a certain role requires that the current principal is authorized to get quota for the target role, otherwise the entry fot the target role could be silently filtered.
 See the authorization documentation for details.